 If you do not have access to technology required to show the online videos, use the short farm facts listed in these sites to promote a discussion of how valuable farmers are and how fortunate we are in Canada to have all of these resources.

-Share the information about National Agricultural Day in the introduction above.
+Share the information about Canada's Agricultural Day in the introduction above.
 Ask:

 Note: Depending on whether your school serves a rural or urban community, the responses to the questions above will vary greatly.
 Either way, there is something to be gained by the activity suggested below.

-The website produced by Farm and Food Care, entitled, “The Real Dirt on Farming” found here contains a wealth of interesting and current information related to agriculture in Canada today.
+The website produced by Farm and Food Care, entitled, “The Real Dirt on Farming” contains a wealth of interesting and current information related to agriculture in Canada today.

-Invite students to work in groups to research one of the following topics and create a written summary, poster, PowerPoint presentation, or visual representation of their findings to share with the class.
+Invite students to research one of the following topics and create a written summary, poster, PowerPoint presentation, or visual representation of their findings to share with the class.

 Here are some suggestions:

 Set a time frame for the assignment and additional parameters if you wish.
-After groups have presented, process the activity by asking:
+After students have presented, process the activity by asking:

 Consider using these questions as a basis for a science experiment or Science Fair project!